 - Be signed by both spouses

 - Be accompanied by a complete disclosure of all assets, income, and debts of each spouse

 - List court-ordered maintenance being paid or received

-- Allow spouses sufficient opportunity to consider the provisions of the agreement consult with lawyers before signing
+- Allow spouses the sufficient opportunity to consider the provisions of the agreement and consult with lawyers before signing

 - Be entered into freely and voluntarily